 Past Senior Vice President and CFO, PC Construction

-Michael Corbett has over 35 years of experience in construction management, real estate, and financial services businesses serving as Chief Financial Officer for construction and real estate organizations in Boston, Las Vegas, Los Angeles, and Phoenix.
-Michael is a senior financial and operations executive with a proven track record of execution, consistently establishing credibility with lending institutions, and increasing profits.
+Michael Corbett has 40 years of experience in construction management, real estate, and financial services businesses serving as Chief Financial Officer for construction and real estate organizations in Boston, Las Vegas, Los Angeles, and Phoenix.

-Michael most recently was the Senior Vice President - Chief Financial Officer of PC Construction, Inc. in Burlington, VT.
+Michael is the Chief Financial Officer of DGI Communications, LLC a privately-owned business with two distinct operating divisions of a large format print operation and a design-build integrator of audio-visual systems specializing in ZOOM room construction.
 During Michael’s tenure as Chief Financial Officer of William A. Berry & Son, Inc., Michael helped establish the William A. Berry & Son, Inc. Scholarship for women and minorities who were pursuing a construction management degree at Wentworth.

 Michael was elected to the Wentworth Corporation in 2009 and served on the Wentworth Board of Trustees from 2009 – 2015.
 During this time Michael chaired the Audit Committee and served on the Budget & Finance, Investment, and Development Committees.
 Michael is a graduate of Boston College and received his Bachelor of Science degree in Accounting.